ghostery/adblocker/bench/comparison/overview.md

 our findings in a nutshell:

 - **Matching Performance of Ghostery** (median):
-  - 2.4x faster than uBlock Origin
+  - 2.4x faster than *uBlock Origin*
-  - 3.0x faster than Adblock Plus
+  - 3.0x faster than *Adblock Plus*
-  - 5.6x faster than Brave's Adblocker
+  - 5.6x faster than *Brave*'s Adblocker
-  - 1068.9x faster than DuckDuckGo's adblocker
+  - 1068.9x faster than *DuckDuckGo*'s adblocker
 - **Loading Ghostery's blocking engine**
-  - 375x faster than Brave's Adblocker
+  - 375x faster than *Brave*'s Adblocker
-  - 651x faster than uBlock Origin
+  - 651x faster than *uBlock Origin*
-  - 3754x faster than Adblock Plus
+  - 3754x faster than *Adblock Plus*
-  - DuckDuckGo's adblocker does not offer serialization, so the loading cost is always the one from parsing the lists.
+  - *DuckDuckGo*'s adblocker does not offer serialization, so the loading cost is always the one from parsing the lists.
 - **Memory Consumption** (at startup, in Chrome):
-  - 1.6x less memory than uBlock Origin
+  - 1.6x less memory than *uBlock Origin*
-  - 8.4x less memory than Adblock Plus
+  - 8.4x less memory than *Adblock Plus*
-  - 8.8x less memory than DuckDuckGo's adblocker
+  - 8.8x less memory than *DuckDuckGo*'s adblocker
-  - The memory usage of Brave could not be evaluated using the devtools and thus is not included in this section.
+  - The memory usage of *Brave* could not be evaluated using the devtools and thus is not included in this section.

 ### 0. About the Dataset